Shelburne Falls Trolley Museum

 Organization

-Visit our operating museum, located near the Historic Bridge of Flowers, glacial potholes and village of Shelburne Falls.
-You can take a ride on Trolley No. 10 and our old fashioned pump car, browse historical photos from the time of trolleys in our Visitors Center, climb into our big red Caboose, and afterwards stroll among the artisan shops, galleries and restaurants in Shelburne Falls.
+Visit our operating museum, located near the Historic Bridge of Flowers and the "glacial" potholes in the village of Shelburne Falls.
+You can take a ride on Trolley No. 10 and our old fashioned pump car (not suitable for small children).
+In our Visitors Center you can play with wooden and electric trains (suitable for children of all ages), browse historical photos from the time of trolleys and purchase trolley and railroad related items in our TrolleyShop gift shop.
+Outside you can climb into our big red Caboose, and afterwards stroll among the artisan shops, galleries and restaurants in Shelburne Falls.

 The Shelburne Falls Trolley Museum is dedicated to preserving and operating Shelburne Falls & Colrain Street Railway trolley car No. 10.
 This car was built by Wason Manufacturing Co. in Springfield MA in 1896.
 It was delivered new to Shelburne Falls and has never left the valley.
 For thirty years it served its namesake towns.
 For twenty years it crossed the Deerfield River on what is now the famous Bridge of Flowers.
 Saved by a local farmer, it spent sixty-five years as a chicken coop, tool shed and play house.
-Now, through the efforts of the Shelburne Falls Trolley Museum, you can ride it in the same freight yard where it used to load and unload passengers, apples, mail, milk and other freight, one hundred years ago.

 The Bridge of Flowers, built in 1908 to carry trolley cars.